azsk/AzTS-docs/Control coverage/Feature/HDInsight.md

 > Cluster version is greater or equal to minimum required version.
 >
 > **Failed:**
-> Cluster verison is less than minimum required version.
+> Cluster version is less than minimum required version.
 >
 > **Error:**
 > Minimum required version is not defined in control settings.